-Put together this full-bodied mushroom stock with simple pantry ingredients in under five minutes of hands-on time and be rewarded with some of the tastiest soups, stews and sauces ever.
-The base recipe for this broth is very simple but very, very flavorful, and you can add in more ingredients if you'd like to make it even richer.
+Put together this full-bodied mushroom stock or mushroom broth with simple pantry ingredients in under five minutes of hands-on time and be rewarded with some of the tastiest soups, stews and sauces ever.
+The base recipe for this broth is very simple but very, very flavorful, and you can add in more optional ingredients to make it even richer.

 Table of Contents